-The nature of mixed fisheries in the Cornwall district and beyond means that many fisheries have the potential to retain a number of other species.
+The nature of pot fisheries in the IoS IFCA district means that these fisheries have the potential to retain a number of other species, many of which are themselves target species (i.e. crab and crawfish is retained when targeting lobster, etc.).
 In the scoring exercise the status of all the other species likely to be retained by the same gear in the same area are used to inform the status of retained species for a given fishery.
 By addressing all commercial species as potentially retained, only non-commercial bycatch species are treated as discards.